-Semester Offering: Fall 2021 and Winter 2022.
-PSYC6760 is a required course for all NACS graduate students except those taking PSYC6740.
-That is, all PhD students, and all students in MA2 or beyond, should enroll every year.
-This is a 2-semester course.
-Students will have to register twice, once in the Fall and once in the Winter.
-They will receive INP at the end of the Fall term and a grade at the end of the Winter term.
+Semester Offering: Fall 2024 and Winter 2025.
+All first year Masters students in NACS are required to register.
+Psychology 6740 is a 2-semester course, and students will have to register twice, once in the Fall and once in the Winter.
+Students receive INP at the end of the Fall term and a numeric grade at the end of the Winter term.

-Class Schedule and Location: Fall: Wednesdays from 3:30-5:20 pm, either Mackinnon Building (MCKN) room 031or remote (Zoom).
+Class Schedule and Location: Fall: Wednesdays from 3:30-5:20 pm, either Enhanced Clinical Learning Addition (ECLA) building, room 3708 or remote (Zoom).
 Winter: TBA.